 So why is my child putting hands in pants?

 So why is your child putting their hands in their pants?

 Because they can!
-Just like you might pick at a pimple that is on your chin or flick the hair out of your eyes, your child will just put their hands down their pants.
+Just like you might pick at a pimple that is on your chin or keep flicking the hair out of your eyes, your child will just put their hands down their pants.

 It is a subconscious action ie it is something that they do without even thinking about it.

 Sometimes it might be something that they do when they feel insecure.
-Little boys will hold their penis when they are in a new social environment or when they are feeling uncertain about something.
-Both boys and girls will touch their genitals when they need to go to the toilet.
+Little children will often hold their penis when they are in a new social environment or when they are feeling uncertain about something.
+Most children (regardless of gender or biological sex) will touch or grab their genitals when they need to go to the toilet.

 Depending on their age, there might be a reason for doing it.
 For a 6 month old baby, they are trying to learn about their body by exploring it with their hands.
 So every time their nappy is off, they will touch their genitals.

 Or sometimes, they might be masturbating ie touching their genitals because it feels nice.
-You can learn about child masturbation here.
+You can learn more in this article about child masturbation.